zanata/zanata.github.io/_posts/2001-01-01-add-source-strings.md

  1. [Create a project][].
  1. [Create a version][] under the project.
- 1. Add documents to the version:
+ 1. Upload documents to the version:
    - Using the website
    - Using the [command-line client push][] command